-1. Completes a registration form and submits it to the parish office.
-For the current school year, families should register in the parish no later than September 20, 2021.
-Registration forms are available in the parish office.
-Registration Sunday is in September and completion of paperwork can be done after Mass.

-- 2. Participates at Mass on all Sundays and holy days of obligation with the other members of St. Thomas the Apostle Parish community.
+- 1. Completes a registration form and submits it to the parish office.
+For the current school year, families should register in the parish before the start of the school year.
+Registration forms are available in the parish office. - 2.
+Participates at Mass on all Sundays and holy days of obligation with the other members of St. Thomas the Apostle Parish community.
 Catholics may attend Mass at any parish throughout the year, however, attendance at Mass at St. Thomas Church indicates that this is your parish community, and thus regular attendance at St. Thomas is expected of the ACTIVE member of the church. - 3.
 Leads a healthy sacramental life through a habit of regularly celebrating the Sacrament of Reconciliation and frequently receiving Holy Communion. - 4.
 Fulfills your obligation to provide for the continuing religious education of your children.
 For parents who have children preparing to receive the sacraments of Reconciliation, Eucharist, and Confirmation, enroll your children in the Sacramental Preparation Programs offered at St. Thomas the Apostle Parish.
 The school will provide religious instruction for the sacraments, but additional involvement in the parish sacramental religious education program provides a fuller opportunity to be prepared specifically for receiving the sacraments with fuller understanding and participation is required. - 5.
 Gives a sacrificial offering in the weekly collection basket or online through Give Central.
 Each member of the parish helps to support St. Thomas the Apostle Parish ministry.
 Parents model for their children an important lesson of stewardship by contributing regularly to the church.
 Each member of the parish prayerfully determines what is a just and fair sharing of one's income for the mission of the parish.
-A simple guideline is to tithe your household annual income to God for the work of the church (10 % is the guideline from Scripture). - 6.
-Participates in service opportunities through parish and educational organizations of St. Thomas the Apostle Parish.
+A simple guideline is to tithe your household annual income to God for the work of the church (10 % is the guideline from Scripture).

+6. Participates in service opportunities through parish and educational organizations of St. Thomas the Apostle Parish.
 Active parishioners step forward to assist at the weekend Masses by any of the various ministries (choir, carry offertory, usher, Reader, Communion Minister, greeter, etc.) and/or participate in parish events /activities/ organizations (for example, Sunday hospitality, outreach, teach catechism, youth ministry, committees, or fundraisers).